data-mechanics/course-2016-fal-proj/ktan_ngurung_yazhang_emilyh23/README.md

 ```

 ## Trial Mode (Question 3b)
 To test on trial mode, set the `trial` parameter within `zipcodeRatings.py` of the `execute()` method to `True`.
 It will activate the capability defined within the if-else statements when data is first pulled from the database to be created as dictionaries.
+Because `optimize.py` reads the data from `zipcodeRatings.py`, activation of trial mode depends on whether it is set to `True` in `zipcodeRatings.py`.